Mildred Dresselhaus: Contributions to scientific knowledge

+With the appearance of lasers in the 1960s, Dresselhaus started to use lasers for magneto-optics experiments, which later led to the creation of a new model for the electronic structure of graphite.
+A significant focus of her research was on 'buckyballs' and graphene as well.

 Dresselhaus was particularly noted for her work on graphite, graphite intercalation compounds, fullerenes, carbon nanotubes, and low-dimensional thermoelectrics.
 Her group made frequent use of electronic band structure, Raman scattering and the photophysics of carbon nanostructures.
 Her research helped develop technology based on thin graphite which allow electronics to be "everywhere", including clothing and smartphones.

-With the appearance of lasers in the 1960s, Dresselhaus started to use lasers for magneto-optics experiments, which later led to the creation of a new model for the electronic structure of graphite.
-A great part of her research dedicates to the study of 'buckyballs' and graphene focusing a great deal in the electrical properties of carbon nanotubes and enhancing thermoelectric properties of nanowires.

 Personal life

 Her first husband was physicist Frederick Reif.
 She remarried in 1958 to Gene Dresselhaus who became a well known theoretician and discoverer of the Dresselhaus effect.
 They had four children – Marianne, Carl, Paul, and Eliot – and five grandchildren.